Michael Pettersson: Political career

 Pettersson contested the seat of Yerrabi in the 2016 ACT election and received 4,817 primary votes or 0.6 of a quota.
 In the campaign, he drew attention for his creative use of social media.
 He was elected in third position in the five member Yerrabi electorate behind Meegan Fitzharris and Alistair Coe.
 In the 2020 ACT election, Pettersson was elected second behind former Liberal Leader, Alistair Coe, with 5,084 votes.

 He is currently the Chair of the Standing Committee for Education and Community Inclusion, the Deputy Chair of the Public Accounts Committee and a member of the Health and Community Wellbeing Committee.

 In Pettersson's inaugural speech he highlighted growing intergenerational inequality, the importance of education, and the dangers of casualisation in the workforce.

 Pettersson has campaigned for more light rail services and the expansion of the popular Canberra e-scooters to his electorate of Yerrabi.
 In April 2021, Pettersson put forward a motion calling on the ACT Government to improve the facilities at Yerrabi Pond following the ACT Legislative Assembly e-petition he sponsored, which gained cross-party support.

-Pettersson is a member of the Labor Left faction.
+Former a member of Centre Coalition (Labor Right), Pettersson crossed to the Left faction in 2018.